vadimsj/redland-renovations/README.md

     As a website owner, I would like to:
   1. Introduce the company and it's services to the website visitors.
-  2. Present essential company information in a user-friendly format.
+  2. Present essential information about the company in a user-friendly format.
   3. Showcase the company's portfolio of previously completed works.
   4. Offer a various options for customers to get in touch.
-  5. Capture the leads from incoming inquiries. (out of scope for this project)
+  5. Capture the leads from incoming inquiries.

 ## UX Planes